Hawkins v. McGee: Later use

 This case has been a staple of casebooks on contract law for decades, and has come to be known as the "Hairy Hand Case" (or, sometimes, the "Case of the Hairy Hand") because the subsequent decision in McGee v.
 United States Fidelity & Guaranty Co., 53 F.2D 953 (1st Cir.
 1931) uses the phrase.
-In that case, Doctor McGee sues his malpractice insurer for coverage of the damages awarded in the original lawsuit.
+In that case, Doctor McGee sued his malpractice insurer for coverage of the damages awarded in the original lawsuit.
 The Hawkins family did not know of the case's prominence in contract casebooks until 1964 when Gail Hawkins encountered it in her first-year contracts class at Boston University School of Law.

-Professor Kingsfield refers to the "Hairy Hand" case in the opening scene of the popular movie The Paper Chase.
+Professor Kingsfield refers to the "Hairy Hand" case in the opening scenes of the popular movie The Paper Chase and its television version.
 Harvard contract law classes actually began with this lesson for many years (and frequently still do) as part of Oliver Wendell Holmes Jr.'s theory that the study of contract law should begin with the remedies for a broken promise.
 The family did not learn about the case's use in The Paper Chase until Gail's mother, Edith, saw the movie during its first run in 1973.
 The 2018 film On the Basis of Sex also cites the case in a contract law class.

+In a medical and legal review of the first episode of Law & Order of a LegalEagle and Doctor Mike collaboration, the case was cited.